JekelyLab/new_paper_template/README.md

 Please cite this compendium as:

 > Authors, (2024). *Compendium of R code and data for Title of your
 > paper goes here*.
-Accessed 14 Feb 2024.
+Accessed 24 Apr 2024.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents